Toby Mullarkey

-Toby Mullarkey (born 4 November 1995) is an English professional footballer who plays for Rochdale, as a defender.
+Tobias Mullarkey (born 4 November 1995) is an English professional footballer who plays as a defender for Fleetwood Town.

 Career

-Born in Warrington, Mullarkey began his career at Crewe Alexandra's academy, moving on loan to Leek Town in March 2015.
-After leaving Crewe without playing a first team match, he played non-league football for Nantwich Town and Altrincham, before signing for Rochdale in January 2023.
+Born in Warrington, Mullarkey began his career in the academy at Crewe Alexandra.
+After a period with Everton, Mullarkey returned to Crewe in 2013.
+In March 2015, Mullarkey moved on loan to Leek Town.
+After leaving Crewe without playing a first team match, he played non-league football for Nantwich Town and, from May 2019, for Altrincham, before signing for Rochdale in January 2023, and making his league debut in a 2–1 defeat at Salford City on 4 February 2023.

+Following relegation to the National League with Rochdale at the end of the 2022–23 season, Mullarkey signed for Grimsby Town after they triggered a release clause in his contract for an undisclosed fee ahead of the 2023–24 campaign.
+He had been linked with a transfer to Grimsby before he signed for Rochdale.

+On 9 July 2024, Mullarkey joined newly promoted League One club Crawley Town on a two-year deal for an undisclosed fee.

+In June 2025 he signed for Fleetwood Town for an undisclosed fee.

 Style of play

 He has been described as a "modern ball playing centre-back".
 He "primarily plays as a right-sided centre-half, which remains his favoured position, although has also served as a defensive central midfielder and a right-back on other occasions".